GSA/resources.data.gov/pages/_summaries/broadband-map-case-study.md

 ---
 category: Data management & governance
+description: The National Broadband Map is a tool that provide consumers nationwide reliable information on broadband internet connections.This case study describes how crowd-sourcing, open source software, and public engagement informs the development of a tool that promotes goverment transparency.
 format: Case study
 layout: resource
 link: https://www.scribd.com/document/109998799/The-National-Broadband-Map-A-Case-Study-on-Open-Innovation-for-National-Policy
-name: 'The National Broadband Map: A Case Study on Open Innovation for National Policy.'
+name: 'The National Broadband Map: A Case Study on Open Innovation for National Policy'
 publish: 'TRUE'
-shortdescription: ''
 slug: broadband-map-case-study
-source: ''
+source: FCC
 tags: open data
 ---